By focusing on the most predictive leading indicators, sales can improve productivity.

 Testing how well those behaviors predict outcomes, so the metrics stay focused and useful

-Frontline managers should then:
+Frontline managers should be doing the following:

-Use comparative data to understand each seller’s strengths and skills gaps
+Using comparative data to understand each seller’s strengths and skills gaps

-Coach based on individual performance, not just team averages
+Coaching based on individual performance, not just team averages

-Support sellers with a mix of behavior-based and outcome-based metrics
+Supporting sellers with a mix of behavior-based and outcome-based metrics

 To increase sales productivity and effectiveness, develop an explainable framework of seller performance metrics organized into a clear hierarchy that links quantifiable metrics and enables sales operations leaders to prioritize the metrics based on comparative analysis.
 This brings clarity to teams and sets the groundwork for tracking and coaching.